OWASP/samm/Website/content/business-function/practice/stream/Operations-EM-A.md

             - Increased efficiency in deployment and configuration of components

         activity: |
-            Establsh configuration hardening baselines for all components in each technology stack used.
+            Establish configuration hardening baselines for all components in each technology stack used.
 To assist with consistent application of the hardening baselines, develop configuration guides for the components.
 Require product teams to apply configuration baselines to all new systems, and to existing systems when practicable.

             Place hardening baselines and configuration guides under change management, and assign an owner to each.
 Owners have ongoing responsibility to keep them up-to-date, based on evolving best practices or changes to the relevant components (e.g., version updates, new features).